DTLab-LabCN/dtlab-docs/README.md

 ## Todo

-1. Implementing heading indention.
+- [ ] Implementing heading indention.
-2. General styling enhancements.
+- [ ] General styling enhancements.
-3. Add anchor element to next of each header.
+- [ ] Add anchor element to next of each header.
-4. Do something with the original Cayman gemfiles.
+- [ ] Do something with the original Cayman gemfiles, perhaps delete them.
-5. Make navigator style customizable through Sass variables.
+- [ ] Make navigator style customizable through Sass variables.

 ## Usage

 To use the Cayman-Docs theme:

+1. If a `_config.yml` file doesn't already exists in your GitHub Pages branch, create it.
+    - Make sure you are doing this in the branch set for your GitHub Pages!
+It is by default *not* the master/main branch.
 1. Add the following to your site's `_config.yml`:

     ```yml
     remote_theme: Bilal2453/cayman-docs
     ```
+    - Make sure the `theme` field is not set!
+1. There are more available options for the `_config.yml`, see below.

 ## Customizing